znsio/specmatic-documentation/faqs.md

 ### Does Specmatic work with all programming languages?

-Yes, Specmatic is a standalone executable that is compeletely programming language and technology stack agnostic.
+Yes, Specmatic is a standalone executable that is completely programming language and technology stack agnostic.
 This is because it works at the level of communication protocols such as http.

 Programmatic support is available in JVM languages as a convenience.
 * [Programmatically running stub server](/documentation/service_virtualization_tutorial.html#programmatically-starting-stub-server-within-tests)